Shiksha Poll Reveals Law Aspirants’ Back-Up Career Choices in 2025 – UPSC, MBA & Beyond

 There are possibilities that AI and automation can significantly modify the Law structure of India, primarily by automating the repetitive manual tasks like legal research and document review.
 This can ease off the work for lawyers so that they can focus on other important tasks like strategic and client facing aspects of legal practice, rather than completely replacing their roles.
 However, law students should start learning skills that can help them to work with AI.

 The full form of UPSC is Union Public Service Commission, a central recruiting agency run by the Government of India.
 It conducts several exams and interviews to shortlist and appoint candidates for various positions.
-The most popular exam conducted by the UPSC is the CSE (Civil Services Examination), used to recruit candidates for positions such as the Indian Administrative Service (IAS), Indian Police Service (IPS), and Indian Foreign Service (IFS).
+The most popular exam conducted by the UPSC is the CSE (Civil Services Examination), used to recruit candidates for positions such as the Indian Administrative Service or IAS, Indian Police Service (IPS), and Indian Foreign Service (IFS)

 Why UPSC may appeal to Law students

-Here are some reasons why UPSC exams can appeal to Law students:
+Find some reasons why UPSC exams are great for Law students:

-• It leverages their understanding of the Indian Constitution and legal frameworks.
+• It uses their knowledge of the Indian Constitution and legal frameworks.

 • It offers a stable, respected, and impactful career in public service.